Law of Taiwan

-Historic background
+Historical background

 Taiwan under Japanese rule

 After Taiwan ceded to Japan in 1895, the Civil Code of Japan was created in 1896.
 It was heavily influenced by the first draft of the German Civil Code and the French Civil Code.
 The code is divided into five books.
 Those on family and succession retain certain vestiges of the old patriarchal family system that was the basis of Japanese feudalism.
 It was in these sections that most of the postwar revisions were made.
 At that time it was considered no longer necessary or desirable to pay such homage to the past, and the sections dealing with family law and succession were brought closer to European civil law.
 This law was applied to Taiwan.

 During Japanese rule, the court in the modern sense, which means the judicial power is independent from the administrative power, was created for the first time in Taiwanese history.